 WOVOdat is translating and compiling this myriad of data into common formats to make them freely accessible on-line: for reference during volcanic crises, comparative studies, and basic research on pre-eruption processes.
 Using WOVOdat, scientists wishing to study how volcanoes prepare to erupt will be able to find a wealth of historical data at their fingertips.

 Scientists needing to forecast the outcome of a fresh volcanic crisis will be able to search for analogues, find the past outcomes, and estimate (changing) probabilities of how the fresh unrest will evolve.

-After a series of eruptions in the late 1970s culminating with Mount Saint Helens eruption in 1980, C. Newhall and H. Okada put forth the idea to collect and organize volcanic unrest data around the world.
-Advancment in technology has allowed this idea to become reality.
+After a series of eruptions in the late 1970s culminating with Mount Saint Helens eruption in 1980, C. Newhall and H. Okada put forth the idea to collect and organise volcanic unrest data around the world.
+Advancement in technology has allowed this idea to become reality.